-Our school virtues, drop down PSHE days and assembly time help to develop appropriate attitudes in our children and makes them aware of the impact of their decisions on others.
+The use of assembly time, tutor time and our personal development curriculum help to develop appropriate attitudes in our children and makes them aware of the impact of their decisions on others.

 We will ensure the content of the curriculum includes social and emotional aspects of learning and that child protection is included in the curriculum (including online) to help children stay safe, recognise when they don't feel safe and identify who they might/can talk to.
 We provide a curriculum that will help to equip our children with the skills they need including materials and learning experiences that will encourage them to develop essential life skills and protective behaviours.
 We recognise that a more personalised or contextualised approach may be required for more vulnerable children, victims of abuse and some SEND children.
 The PSHE (Personal, Social, Health and Economic Education) curriculum and, where relevant, Relationships Education, RSE and Health Education will include elements of how children can recognise different risks in different situations and how to behave in response.
 It will equip children with the skills needed to keep themselves safe and empower them to feel safe.
-Reference will be made to the statutory guidance relationships education relationships and sex education (RSE) and health education.
+Reference will be made to the DfE statutory guidance relationships education relationships and sex education (RSE) and health education.